Lawn Care For Beginners (in 13 Easy Steps)

 Close-up of a lush, green lawn

-David K / Flickr / CC BY 2.0
+Photo Credit: David K / Flickr / CC BY 2.0

 Grass is grass, right?
 Well, not quite.
 There are many types of grass, and each one requires a different level of care.
 Some grass types will thrive in your region’s climate, while others will struggle to survive.
+Grass species fall into two categories: cool-season grasses and warm-season grasses.

 Cool-season grasses grow best in Northern states, where winters are long and summers are mild.
 Cool-season grasses actively grow in spring and fall when temperatures are low.
-They enter dormancy in summer and frigid periods of winter.
+They enter dormancy in the summer and frigid periods of winter.

-Cool-season grasses include:
+Cool-season grasses include

 Warm-season grasses grow best in the Southern states, where summers are long and winters are mild.
 Warm-season grasses prefer warm temperatures and actively grow in summer.
 In autumn, warm-season grasses enter dormancy when temperatures drop below 65 degrees and green up again in spring.